sleepy-monax/sleepy-monax/README.md

 **マーモット**

-I'm not sure what I'm supposed to put here :3
+Hi everyone 👋

+I'm sleep-monax and I'm building the [skift operating system](https://github.com/skiftOS/skift) 👷‍♀️

+Fell free to talk with me on discord `sleepy-monax#9672`